 - Past and future pain, suffering, disfigurement, and disability

 Accidents that leave a client with broken bones, the need for surgery, permanent hardware, or an extended hospital stay, may constitute a policy limits demand.
-In these types of cases, Keller & Keller LLP will immediately notify the adverse insurance company of our representation and require that they send our firm a certified declarations (DEC) sheet that outlines the specific coverages for their insured.
+In these types of cases, we will immediately notify the adverse insurance company of our representation and require that they send our firm a certified declarations (DEC) sheet that outlines the specific coverage for their insured.

-Asking Keller & Keller LLP to review an insurance policy ensures you aren't left in the dark.
+Asking a qualified personal injury attorney to review an insurance policy ensures you aren't left in the dark.
 Policies are confusing, full of pages and pages of contractual language, some of which is applicable to your case, and some that isn't.
 And if you aren't in the practice of reviewing theses policies everyday, then reading one can be overwhelming and interpreting it will be equally daunting.

-Having Keller & Keller LLP speak with you about your case is an excellent first step toward determining what your injury claim is worth.
-It costs nothing, there is no pressure, and you'll be receiving expert advice from an AV-rated law firm that has ONLY practiced personal injury law since 1936.
+Calling us for a free consultation about your semi-truck accident case is an excellent first step toward determining what your injury claim is worth.
+We offer every semi-truck accident victim a Zero Fee Guarantee and you'll be receiving expert advice from an AV-rated law firm that has made personal injury law its primary focus since 1936.